Updated: August 7, 2023

 To create a living will you can go to an attorney or you can download your state’s Living Will or Advance Healthcare Directive form, fill it out as directed, and sign it.
 You will either need your living will:

-Once it is created the advanced directive should be printed out and stored in an obvious location, not a locked safe of safety deposit box, as well as shared with your family, friends, legal representative, and any healthcare provider closely involved in your medical care.
+Once it is created, the advance directive should be printed out and stored in an obvious location — not a locked safe or safety deposit box — as well as shared with your family, friends, legal representative, and any healthcare provider closely involved in your medical care.
 Copies of the advance directive given to your agents are just as acceptable as the original.

-While you can use your living will to express all of you wishes about any future medical care, many people also create specific documents for life-sustaining treatment and resuscitation.
+While you can use your living will to express all of your wishes about any future medical care, many people also create specific documents for life-sustaining treatment and resuscitation.

 The document must be filled out by your primary practitioner.
 They will determine if a POLST is appropriate for you, usually if you’re terminally ill or extremely elderly and frail and are mentally capable of making such a request.
 Your healthcare proxy can also request one to be filled out for you.
 Many states prohibit POLSTs for otherwise healthy people.
 Healthcare providers rarely, if ever, will sign them under these circumstances, since the chance of these measures saving your life is too high.

-You can even state your preference about other aspects of care such as, not drawing blood, comfort care only, no transfers to acute care facilities, or no vital signs.
+You can state your preference about other aspects of care such as not drawing blood, comfort care only, no transfers to acute care facilities, or no vital signs.